NiklasRosenstein/headscale-fly-io/README.md

 Simply run `fly deploy` after updating the `[build.image]`.
 Note that there will be a brief downtime unless you configured a highly available deployment.

 ## Advanced configuration and usage

+### Remote control Headscale via the CLI

+We expose the gRPC endpoint that allows you to remote-control Headscale via the CLI automatically.
+You need to generate API key via SSH before you can connect remotely:

+    $ fly ssh console
+    ssh > headscale apikeys create --expiration 90d

+Then, locally, make sure you have the same version of the Headscale CLI installed that is running on your Fly.io app and follow [as documented](https://headscale.net/ref/remote-cli/?h=api#download-and-configure-headscale).
+We use the same typical gRPC port (`50443`).

+    $ export HEADSCALE_CLI_ADDRESS=${FLY_APP_NAME}.fly.dev:50443
+    $ export HEADSCALE_CLI_API_KEY=...
+    $ headscale node list

+### Using ACLs

+We configure Headscale to store the ACL in the database instead of from file, this allows updating the ACLs without a `fly deploy` on every update.
+Follow the above steps to remote-control the Headscale server and then use the `headscale policy get` and `headscale policy set` commands.

 ### Configuring OIDC